MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 ### Prerequisites

 You'll need to have access to a Salesforce developer account.
 This should come with Enterprise Edition, Unlimited Edition, or Performance Edition.
-Developers can register for a free account at [http://www.developerforce.com/events/regular/registration.php](http://www.developerforce.com/events/regular/registration.php).
+Developers can register for a free Developer Edition account at [https://developer.salesforce.com/signup](https://developer.salesforce.com/signup).

 We recommend using a Sandbox to set up this plugin first before running it in production.